clipboard-ai/cai-landingpage/src/content/docs/usage/how-it-works.md

 Cai is context-aware — it detects what app you're in (email, Slack, code editor, etc.) and tailors its actions accordingly.
 For example, **Reply** uses this context to generate an appropriate response based on whether you're replying to an email, a chat message, or a code review comment.

+### Type to Reveal Hidden Actions

+The default action list is focused per content type — you won't see Reply on a meeting invite, or Fix Grammar on a single word.
+When you need an action that isn't shown, just **start typing its name**: filter-to-reveal surfaces every applicable action regardless of detection.

 ## Examples

 - Select `"serendipity"` → Define, Explain, Translate, Search